 - This is a pretty speedy shrimp recipe, but to streamline your dinner prep on a busy night, toast your bread crumbs and mix together the garlic parsley topping ahead of time.
 Then it won’t take long to get this spicy baked shrimp in the oven!

 - If your mouth isn’t watering just thinking of this combination, you’ll just have to to trust me.
-This is one divine entree!
+This is Baked Garlic Shrimp is a divine entree!

 More Wonderful Seafood Recipes: